ethereum/devp2p/rlpx.md

 ## Handshake

 The 'handshake' establishes key material to be used for the duration of the session.
-It is carried out between the initiator (the node which opened the TCP connection) recipient (the node which accepted it).
+It is carried out between the initiator (the node which opened the TCP connection) and recipient (the node which accepted it).

 Handshake protocol: